FAQ

 Are swordfish endangered?

-NO!
-And they never were.
+No,a nd they never were.
 In fact, Atlantic Swordfish, previously reported threatened, and after just a few years in quota management, is thriving, replenishing its species stocks to a sustainable level.
-Meaning- As long as Fisherman are kept to the current limit of harvest, that the species reproduces quickly enough so that their numbers will not deplete, but rather will grow.
+Meaning- As long as Fishermen are kept to the current limit of harvest, The species will reproduce quickly enough so that their numbers will not deplete, but rather will grow.

 I'm pregnant - what fish should I eat?